pietrelinux/scksunxi/README.md

 6 Create scripts:

+Reset.sh:

+Erase folders linux-sunxi and u-boot and extract kernel and uboot previously compressed

 kernel.sh:

 compile xconfig menu for to configure it to your liking and compile kernel with modules

-uboot.sh

-Reset.sh (erase folders linux-sunxi and u-boot and extract kernel and uboot previously compressed u-boot.sh only
+u-boot.sh:

+Prepare and help to compile u-boot for your board

 tools.sh

 extract sunxi-tools, compile this and install